Blair Witch

 Blair Witch is an American horror media franchise created by Daniel Myrick and Eduardo Sánchez, distributed by Artisan Entertainment (now Lionsgate) and produced by Haxan Films that consists of three feature films and various additional media.
 The development of the franchise's first installment, The Blair Witch Project, started in 1993.
 Myrick and Sánchez wrote a 35-page outline of a story with the dialogue to be improvised.
 Filming began in 1997 and lasted eight days.
 The film follows the disappearance of three student filmmakers in the woods near Burkittsville, Maryland, while shooting a documentary on the local legend known as the "Blair Witch".

 After premiering at the 1999 Sundance Film Festival, the film was released on July 30, 1999, after months of publicity during a controversial promotional campaign.
 The film went on to be a massive commercial success, and a sequel, Book of Shadows: Blair Witch 2, was released on October 27, 2000.
 A third installment, Blair Witch, was released on September 16, 2016.
 Series of video games, books, novels and comic books were released to accompany the films.
-A "reimagining" of The Blair Witch Project was announced in April 2024 as a collaboration between Lionsgate and Blumhouse.
+A fourth installment was announced in April 2024 as a collaboration between Lionsgate and Blumhouse.